olivDiogo/SmartHome/readme.md

    cd smarthome
    ./build.sh docker
    ```
-    * This will deploy 4 container, adminer for database management, tomcat to host the application backend, nginx to host the frontend, mariadb for the persistence!
+    * This will deploy 4 container, adminer for easier database management, tomcat to host the application backend, nginx to host the frontend, mariadb for the persistence.
+    * Further information regarding the docker deployment can be found in the wiki of this project.

 3. **Explore the application**
-    * This will start three containers locally, mariadb adminer and tomcat.
-You can acess the application at http://localhost:8080/smarthome and explore the database with adminer at http://localhost:8282.

-4. **A live demo of the application is running on the DEI servers**
+    * A live demo of the application is running on the DEI servers
+    * You will need to connect to the DEI VPN in order to acess the demo.
     * For more information regarding deployment to a web server visit our wiki.
     * Check our application: [Live demo](http://vs460.dei.isep.ipp.pt/)
-    * For deployment of recent versions: [Jenkins login](http://vs460.dei.isep.ipp.pt/jenkins)
+    * Deployment of recent versions is done using: [Jenkins](http://vs460.dei.isep.ipp.pt/jenkins)

 ### Project Structure: